alanyannick/first_third_understand/README.md

 # Contact

-For questions or comments please contact Glenn Jocher at glenn.jocher@ultralytics.com or visit us at https://contact.ultralytics.com.
+For questions or comments please contact Yangming Wen at ymnwen@ucdavis.edu